 - Lack of Accountability: The Commonwealth provides more than half of the MBTA operating budget and additional funding for capital projects, but the MBTA is not accountable to the Governor or the Legislature.

-After considering a range of scenarios, the panel recommends creating a Fiscal and Management Control Board to enforce new oversight and management support, and increase accountability over a 3-5 year time frame.
-The goals will target governance, finance, agency structure and operations through recommended executive and legislative actions that embrace transparency and develop stability in order to earn public trust.
+After considering a range of scenarios, the panel recommended creating the Fiscal and Management Control Board to enforce new oversight and management support and increase accountability over the next 3-5 years.
+Their goals will include structural, financial, operational, and governance reform through executive and legislative actions that embrace transparency and develop stability.

-- Capture Revenue Opportunities: Significantly increase MBTA self-generated revenue from fares, advertising and real estate, as well as through grants and federal programs.
+- Capture Revenue Opportunities: Significantly increase revenue from fares, advertising, and real estate, as well as grants and federal programs.

-- Budget Firewall: Build a firewall between the operating and capital budgets - construct one, five and twenty year plans for each.
+- Budget Firewall: Build a firewall between the operating and capital budgets, and construct 1-, 5-, and 20-year plans for each.

 - Customer Service: Create customer-oriented performance management and strengthen communications.